sartography/SpiffWorkflow/doc/bpmn/multiinstance.rst

    In our form configuration, we used `product.product_available` but when we reference it in the flow, we use the standard python dictionary syntax.
-We can't use that notation when defining a form field, so internally, Spiff will generate a dot notation representation of a dictionary so that nested structures may be referenced in form fields.
+We can't use that notation in form fields, so in this case we need to use SpiffWorkflow's dot notation conversion.

 Sequential MultiInstance
 ^^^^^^^^^^^^^^^^^^^^^^^^